microsoft/pai/docs/manual/cluster-admin/basic-management-operations.md

 ./paictl.py service start
 ```

 You can use `exit` to leave the dev-box container, and use `sudo docker exec -it dev-box bash` to re-enter it if you desire so.
-If you don't need it any more, use `sudo docker stop dev-box` and `sudo docker rm dev-box` to delete the docker container.
+If you don't need it anymore, use `sudo docker stop dev-box` and `sudo docker rm dev-box` to delete the docker container.

 ## How To Set Up HTTPS